 There’s also an addon to purchase more editors for your team workspace.

 The monthly costs are similar to what you would pay for a Managed WordPress host – and you don’t need to pay for any additional plugins.

 Where it can start to get more expensive is if you’re an agency and start scale up the number of sites.

 There’s no bulk pricing, so you’re going to pay the full price for every new site you add.

-Since I’m a Framer partner, I’m able to get you 25% off your first year (3 months free).
+As a Framer partner, I’m able to get you 25% off your first year of the Pro plan (3 months free).

-Just make sure to use this link and enter the promo code pro-yearly-partner at checkout.
+Just make sure to use this link and enter the promo code partner25proyearly at checkout.

 ⚖️ Framer vs. Webflow